Last Updated: September 27, 2019 Abhishek Gurung

 - Place: Beechupally

-- Highlight: One of the major highlights you can witness here is the festival of Pushkara Snanam held after every 12 years, dedicated to the 12 sacred rivers in India.
+- Highlight: One of the major highlights you can witness here is the festival of Pushkara Snanam held every 12 years, dedicated to the 12 sacred rivers in India.

 - Main Deity: Goddess Saraswati